scikit-learn-contrib/scikit-learn-extra/doc/modules/kernel_approximation.rst

 mapping a single example is O(n_components log d).
 The space complexity is O(n_components).

-See `scikit-learn User-guide <https://scikit-learn.org/stable/modules/kernel_approximation.html#kernel-approximation>`_ for more general informations on kernel approximations in general.
+See `scikit-learn User-guide <https://scikit-learn.org/stable/modules/kernel_approximation.html#kernel-approximation>`_ for more general informations on kernel approximations.

 See also :class:`EigenProRegressor <sklearn_extra.kernel_methods.EigenProRegressor>` and :class:`EigenProClassifier <sklearn_extra.kernel_methods.EigenProClassifier>` for another
 way to compute fast kernel methods algorithms.